Instruments for daydreaming

 Chromaplane

-Electromagnetic analog synthesizer with ten tunable fields
+Fully analog synthesizer with ten tunable fields

 Self-contained and pure, the Chromaplane creates a cloud of electromagnetic oscillations above its surface - play melodies by drawing above the surface, or just drone.
 A simple and intuitive interface focusing on immediate and organic electronic sound.